or1n/MapleStory-Artale-WC-Merchant-Calculator/README.md

 - [ ] **.exe false anti virus??**
   Somehow when downloading it says the .exe is a virus?
 Try to fix this within the python code

+- [ ] **WC price packages**
+  Add a dialog with all the packages and prices with icons

+- [ ] **WC calculator**
+  At the WC price dialog I can click on packages and add a list for total WC and mesos at the given rate

 - [ ] **Custom Tag Colours**
   Personalized tag colours for the interface.